Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L3_Memory and Data 2.md

 //r = 351

 ```
-- NULL, a symbolic constnat.
-It evaluates to zero and indicate a pointer pointer to nothing (needs to be intilaized to a pointer).
+- NULL, a symbolic constant.
+It evaluates to zero and indicate a pointer pointer to nothing (needs to be initialized to a pointer).
 Dereferencing NULL can results in a runtime error

 ```c
 #include <stdio.h>